 do basic configuration, and manage boot options.

-The Boot loader is a program which may or may not be distinct from the Initial Boot Firmware, which is meant to load a start an Operating System.
+The Boot loader is a program which may or may not be distinct from the Platform Firmware, which is meant to load and boot an Operating System.

 Boot loaders are now commonly written following the UEFI spec.
 GRUB, rEFInd and systemd-boot are examples of UEFI boot loaders.